 The world isn’t dangerous or unsafe.
 Quite the opposite!
 There are far more smiling faces to be found but safety remains a priority for even the most seasoned travelers.
-Here are some basic common tips and simple guidelines to use on your next vacation.
+Here are some basic common tips and simple guidelines, traveling safety tips, to use on your next vacation.

 - Don’t be flashy.
 Wearing expensive clothes, jewelry and luggage can make you a target for crime.
 Try to blend in with the locals and avoid the obvious tourist appearance.